MABelanger/jsconcept/architectures/README.md

 ```
 react-app
-|----css
+|---css
-|----containers
+|---containers
-|     |---- NavBar
+|     |--- NavBar
-|             |---- NavBar.js
+|             |----- NavBar.js
-|             |---- actions.js
+|             |----- actions.js
-|             |---- constants.js
+|             |----- constants.js
-|             |---- styles.css
+|             |----- styles.css
-|             |---- reducer.js
+|             |----- reducer.js
-|-----components
+|---components
-        |---- App.js
+      |--- App.js
 ```

 ## PostCSS + postcss-autoreset
 Doing a reset to each component. (component isolation)

 ## Redux saga
-Is a library that aims to make side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) in React/Redux applications easier and better.
+Is a library that aims to make side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) in React/Redux applications become easier and better.

 ## Performance
 two type `load time performance` and `application performance`.
 Webpack can do code splitting by routes.
 So the browser load the content only when the user click on to that route.
 They use `system.js`